-FEMA National Flood Hazard
+FEMA National Flood Hazard Layer

-Addresscloud offers comprehensive coverage of key perils for the US and these are sourced from a number of trusted, high quality data providers with a proven track record of providing data to the insurance industry.
-This section focuses on flood hazard zones provided under the banner of the National Flood Hazard Layer (NFHL) from the Federal Emergency Management Agency (FEMA).
-The scores and values you see in Addresscloud are as they are provided by FEMA, any derivations or modelling from Addresscloud are noted as such.
+Addresscloud offers comprehensive coverage of key perils for the US, sourced from trusted, high-quality data providers with a proven track record in the insurance industry.
+This section focuses on perils scores provided under the National Risk Index (NRI) from FEMA.
+The scores and values presented by Addresscloud are as provided by FEMA, without any derivations or modeling from Addresscloud.

-The NFHL is a dynamic, GIS-based database that consolidates flood hazard data from FEMA's Flood Insurance Rate Maps (FIRMs) and Flood Insurance Study (FIS) reports.
-It offers a nationwide view of flood hazards and presents this information through a variety of interactive maps and tools.
+The National Flood Hazard Layer (NFHL) is a dynamic, GIS-based database that consolidates flood hazard data from FEMA's Flood Insurance Rate Maps (FIRMs) and Flood Insurance Study (FIS) reports.
+It offers a nationwide view of flood hazards and presents this information through various interactive maps and tools.
 The NFHL contains data on flood zones, floodways, base flood elevations (BFEs), and other pertinent information necessary for floodplain management and insurance purposes.

 Key Components